A collective mourning — and celebration — of cultural loss and rebirth

 A shared space for healing

 Throughout the year, the Grief Rituals project will unfold through a series of community workshops, performances and opportunities for community sharing.
-The project will culminate in a public processional migration from King Street Station to the Seattle Ferry Terminal on Saturday, Oct.
-3.
+The project will culminate Saturday, Oct.
+3, with a processional migration from A Resting Place to King Street Station and on to Migration Stage, a sculptural installation created by artist Buster Simpson that faces the Seattle Ferry Terminal.

-“We are very much interested in the ways that our artistic expressions can be part of the conversation about the histories of these specific locations in Seattle and the ways that we can encourage and support growth and transformative healing in our communities through art,” Bragin said.
+“We are very much interested in adding our artistic expressions to conversations about the hidden histories of these specific locations in Seattle, and learning ways we can support transformative healing of our communities through art,” Bragin said.

 “It’s really an honor and a gift to be able to do this work.
-It’s definitely challenging in a lot of ways, but I feel like in this moment it gives me a place to pour my grief into this collective container” she said.
-“There’s something about being able to share your story and have it witnessed and reflected back to you that allows for healing to happen.”
+It’s challenging in many ways, yet I feel in this moment that this project gives us a place to pour our grief into this collective container,” she said.
+“There’s something about being invited to share our stories, to have them witnessed and reflected back to us, that allows for healing to happen.”

 “This project helps me to open my eyes and realize that everyone has their own stories.
 Everyone is carrying something with them and having to leave behind something.”